When Christmas is getting near, you begin to hear the questions from your kids… “Is Santa coming to my house this year?”

 Now that she’s 4, the questions have come up a lot more and after praying about it, we have learned two things to do when this question comes up and how to handle it.

 Part of us wants to be respectful because we know not everyone believes this way.
-So I don’t come right out and tell her that Santa isn’t real, go tell all your friends and ruin their life haha.
+We tell her Santa is a fun story some people talk about at Christmas.

-But I also don’t tell her Santa is real.
+But I don’t tell her Santa IS real.
+Because he’s not.

 So what is the first thing you can do when your child is asking you questions about Santa Claus?